dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 end

 ```
-This file defines your test, known in RSpec as your specs, short for a specification (because they specify the desired behavior of your code).
+This file defines your test, known in RSpec as your specs, <b>short for a specification (because they specify the desired behavior of your code)</b>.
 The outer `describe` block creates an example group – an example group defines what you are testing, in this case, a sandwich, and keeps related specs together.

 The nested block, the one beginning with `it`, is an example of the sandwich’s use.
 As you write specs, you will tend to keep each example focused on one particular size of behavior you are testing.

->This first paragraphs reminds me of Jason Sweat's book how many times he reminds the reader that tests are a specifications not validations I was able to count at least 8 times that he mentions that for example:
+>This first paragraphs reminds me of Jason Swett's book on how many times he stresses to the readers that tests are a specifications not validations!
+I was able to count at least 8 times that he mentions that for example:
 <b>A specification is a statement of how some aspect of a software product should behave.</b>
 <b>Remember that testing is about a specification, not verification. </b>
 <b>A test suite is a structured collection of behavior specifications.</b>